d-m-g/junction2025_aimo-valio/Docs/Substitution_Service_MVP.md

 - Incorporate richer product attributes from JSON (allergens, dietary flags, temperature class) as features
 - Replace/augment TF‑IDF with embedding‑based similarity once Featherless or another embedding provider is added
 - Add customer segment context: “this customer usually accepts house brand” or “prefers lactose free”
+- Add integration with live warehouse/inventory API and enforce availability‑only substitutions by site and cutoff times

 ---